I'm 60 with $4 Million — Can I Have a Luxury Retirement?

 If you’re 60 and have $4 million saved for retirement, you might be wondering where you stand and what retirement might look like if you were to wrap up your career immediately.

 The truth is that a $4 million nest egg gives you a lot of leeway.
-But it’s important to ask yourself what you want retirement to entail.
+However, it’s important to envision the retirement you want in detail.

 You can spend comfortably, but cautiously